-If the potting mix contains a slow-release fertilizer you won’t have to worry about fertilizing your lipstick plant for, at most, three months.
-After this, apply another dose of slow-release fertilizer.
+If the potting mix contains a slow-release liquid fertilizer you won’t have to worry about fertilizing your lipstick plant for, at most, three months.
+After this, apply another dose of slow-release liquid fertilizer.
 A good application keeps your plants happy and healthy for another three months.

 Alternatively you can apply a general purpose houseplant feed.
 A liquid soluble feed, diluted to half its strength, is easily incorporated into your watering routine.
 You can also make your own plant feed.
 Homemade fertilizers are just as reliable as commercial products and allow you to know exactly what you are putting into your soil.

 Feed your plants once every two weeks during the spring and summer.
 Cease feeding during the fall and winter when the plants are dormant.